-For more information about the serial port, see the Option Installation Guide on the IBM xSeries Documentation CD.
+For more information about the serial port, see the Option Installation Guide on the IBM $xSeries\ Documentation\ CD$.

 Symptom Suggested action The number of serial ports that are identified by the operating system is less than the number of installed serial ports.
-Each port is assigned a unique address in the Configuration/Setup Utility A serial device does not work.
-Make sure that: The device is compatible with the server.
-The serial port is enabled and is assigned a unique address.
-The device is connected to the serial port.
-The serial port is assigned to the system.
+Make sure that: Each port is assigned a unique address in the Configuration/Setup Utility program and none of the serial ports is disabled.
+The serial port adapter, if you installed one, is seated correctly.
+A serial device does not work.
+Make sure that: • The device is compatible with the server. • The serial port is enabled and is assigned a unique address. • The device is connected to the serial port. • The serial port is assigned to the system.
 If the problem remains, call for service.